 Operations at all Yara's sites are controlled with local environmental permits, and the plants are not considered to represent a risk to the local environment, except if a major accident should take place.
 All Yara sites are classified as industrial activities with potential major accident hazards - in EU so-called Seveso sites - and are required to operate in accordance with strict procedures and management controls to prevent major process safety related accidents.

 EN12 – Description of significant impacts of activities, products, and services on biodiversity in protected areas and areas of high biodiversity value outside protected areas

-Yara site in Ambès, France, is located close to a designated Natura 2000 nature protection area.
+Yara sites in Ambès and Montoir, France, are located close to a designated Natura 2000 nature protection area.
 Yara sites in Ravenna and Ferrara, Italy, are located close to the Parco Regionale Delta del Po, which covers the southern part of the large Po Delta.
-This territory has rich fauna, including a great number of birds that find their ideal habitat here.
+This territory has rich fauna, including a great number of birds that find their ideal habitat there.
 This is also one of the most interesting areas in Emilia Romagna for cultural heritage.
-Yara’s sites are not considered to represent a risk to biodiversity or to nature’s condition in the protected areas.
+Yara's sites are not considered to represent a risk to biodiversity or to nature's condition in the protected areas.

 EN13 – Habitats protected or restored

 Yara prepares an environmental impact assessment for any new major operation or extension.
 As a part of this, potential damage to natural habitats or biodiversity is evaluated, and prevention, management and remediation measures are considered.
 Such assessments have been recently made, for example, in Siilinjärvi, Finland for the enlargement of the apatite mine area, as well as other sites where start-up of mining activities is under consideration.